marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 * Built  website for the local parish, with ASP.NET Web Forms and SQL Server for database.
 The guy mentioned above used it as an example to teach me about SQL injections.

+**2007**

-**2007** - Got the book "Visual C# 2005 Step by Step" and went through it during summer holiday.
+* Got the book "Visual C# 2005 Step by Step" and went through it during summer holiday.
 Learned all the concepts, from the basics to object-oriented programming.
 Back at school, I did a test and skipped my A course in Programming.

+* Learned PHP at school.

 **2008**